West Bridge: Overview

-While the North Bridge focuses on memory control and the South Bridge focuses on "slower" capabilities of the motherboard, the West Bridge focuses on peripheral control.
-The new architectural modularization opens the potential for increased system performance.
-Being directly connected, peripheral control can be handled wholly and independently through a West Bridge's controller, leaving a processor offloaded and free to focus on other data intensive operations.
-Not only in increasing performance of the system via the processor, a West Bridge companion chip may itself serve directly as a peripheral accelerator.
+While the North Bridge focuses on memory control and the South Bridge focuses on the "slower" capabilities of the motherboard, the West Bridge focuses on peripheral control.
+The new architectural modularization opens up the potential for increased system performance.
+Being directly connected, peripheral control can be handled wholly and independently through a West Bridge controller, leaving a processor offloaded and free to focus on other data-intensive operations.
+While it enhances the system's performance via the processor, a West Bridge companion chip may also serve directly as a peripheral accelerator.

 Etymology

 The term West Bridge was first introduced by Cypress Semiconductor, which designs products to provide optimal performance and connectivity in the embedded world.
 The name was chosen deliberately to be a meme consistent with the North Bridge and South Bridge concepts.
-"West Bridge" refers both to the architectural scheme in general and to the product family with which it was introduced, by Cypress.
+"West Bridge" refers both to the architectural scheme in general and to the product family with which it was introduced by Cypress.

 Interface Support

-Interfaces change all the time towards faster, lower power, fewer pins, and newer standards, making it a difficult task for processors to follow and integrate them.
+Interfaces continually change towards faster, lower power, fewer pins, and newer standards, making it challenging for processors to follow and integrate them.
 A prime function of West Bridge devices is to enable connection to these varied interfaces.

 An example of such an interface is NAND Flash, which keeps evolving with new generations of Multi-Level Cell NAND.
 A West Bridge device might handle the MLC NAND management and enable lowest-cost memory support for a main processor, which otherwise would only support NOR or Single-Level Cell NAND.

 Some commonly supported interfaces of West Bridge companion chips are: